 Think about how the pith travels in a crotch.
 On one side of the crotch there is one pith and on the other there is usually two.
-Sometimes there are more however.
+Sometimes there are more however, depending on how many branches came out of the joint.
 If you were to draw a line connecting the piths you would end up with a “V”.
 The figure is primarily in between the “V” section and that is where I want to center my blank.
 I roughly make a cube out of that.
 If the crotch is large enough I am able to cut most of the pith out.

 As there are crotch sections of all sizes, I don’t mind the pith remaining in the blank on smaller crotch sections.
 Sometimes there is nice contrast from the sapwood to hardwood in those sections and its worth working around.
 Generally decisions about what is kept and what is cut out is done on the lathe.

 Spindle blanks are roughly square cross sections that run various lengths.
 They come in all different sizes from pen turning blanks to large blanks for bed posts.
 For my projects I generally use 2x2x18 blanks of blackwood and persimmon for finials.